TrueBlocks/trueblocks-dalle/README.md

 # trueblocks-dalle

-**trueblocks-dalle** is a Go package for generating, enhancing, and annotating creative prompts and images, powering the TrueBlocks Dalledress application.
+**Trueblocks Dalle** is a Go package for generating, enhancing, and annotating creative prompts and images, powering the TrueBlocks Dalledress application.
 It combines attribute-driven prompt generation, OpenAI integration, and image annotation in a modular, testable, and extensible design.

 ---